-- Host best practices workshops for planners, community leaders, developers, and economic developers to share the Region's vision and see compelling reasons why development patterns should change to match the Wasatch Choice Vision. - Sponsor thought leader symposia. - Host trips to good examples of center development throughout the nation. - Train local planners in the best practices that support the Region's Vision.
-Host collaborative workshops and events to help them better understand how the framework applies to land use and development proposals in their communities. - Work with each municipality to identify the types of centers that would work best for them and how pressures for status-quo development can be alleviated. - Coordinate with stakeholders to plan for and implement the types of public transportation systems that are best suited for centers. - Provide technical assistance to cities to implement centers through programs such as the Transportation and Land Use Connection.
+A1.
+Host best practices workshops for planners, community leaders, developers, and economic developers to share the Region's vision and see compelling reasons why development patterns should change to match the Wasatch Choice Vision.

+- Sponsor thought leader symposia.

+- Host trips to good examples of center development throughout the nation.

+- proposals in their communities.

+A2.
+Work with each municipality to identify the types of centers that would work best for them and how pressures for status-quo development can be alleviated.

+A3.
+Coordinate with stakeholders to plan for and implement the types of public transportation systems that are best suited for centers.

+A4.
+Provide technical assistance to cities to implement centers through programs such as the Transportation and Land Use Connection.

+A5.
+Support regional transportation planning efforts and consider transportation solutions for all types of transit modes for counties, cities, towns, and recreational assets.